Web3WMG/GenerateArea/README.md

 </div>

-## 👀 What is GenerateArea ?
+## 👀 What is GenerateArea?
-GenerateArea is a hosting account and support management system especially designed to work with MOFH (MyOwnFreeHost).
+GenerateArea is a easy-to-use hosting account and support management system for MOFH (MyOwnFreeHost).
 GenerateArea currently has a limited number of features which are listed below:

 [![AppVeyor](https://img.shields.io/badge/Licence-GPL_2.0-orange)](LICENSE)
 [![AppVeyor](https://img.shields.io/badge/Version-v0.1.1-informational)](https://github.com/mahtab2003/Xera/releases/latest)